LaunchCodeEducation/data-analysis-curriculum/content/collections/_index.md

 +++

 ## Learning Objectives
-- Understand that lists are rodered colelctions similar to arrays
+- Understand how to work with and manipulate strings
 - Syntax for creating new lists
-- Work with lists using bracket notation, iteration, and common list methods
+- Work with strings and lists using bracket notation, iteration, and common list methods
 - Create and use Python dictionaries
 - Create and use Python tuples
 - Recognize the benefits and drawbacks of dictionaries vs. lists vs. tuples